bigjosh/De-Harak-Clock-Controller/README.md

 Easiest way to install is to use the release in this repo to flash a new SD card.
 Then `cd` into the repo and do a `git pull` to make sure everything is up to date.

+Use `tzselect` to set the right timezone if nessisary.

 ## Manual install

 Copy the included dnsmasq.conf to /etc.